-Evidence suggests that, historically, hybridization was common and played an important role in shaping Neotropical tree diversity (reviewed Schley et al. 2022).
-Hybridization can facilitate both diversification and extinction, and these outcomes are determined by many factors including the divergence times between parental lineages (Comeault and Matute 2018), recombination (Martin et al. 2019), and selection (Suarez-Gonzalez et al. 2018) (Schley et al. 2022).
-As current climate change is likely to increase the opportunity for gene flow through spatial and temporal shifts in populations, it is important to understand these potential eco-evolutionary implications.
+Evidence suggests that, historically, hybridization was common and played an important role in shaping Neotropical plant diversity (reviewed by Schley et al. 2022).
+Hybridization can facilitate both diversification and extinction, and these outcomes are determined by many factors including the divergence times between parental lineages (Comeault and Matute 2018), recombination (Martin et al. 2019), and selection (Suarez-Gonzalez et al. 2018; Schley et al. 2022).
+As current climate change is likely to modify opportunities for gene flow through spatial and temporal shifts in populations, it is important to understand the potential eco-evolutionary implications of hybridization in tropical Andean forests.

-First, hybridization can be deleterious (especially initially) through maladaptive gene flow 326 327 (Kirkpatrick and Barton 1997; Mallet 2005; Tavares et al. 2018).
-Often, this results in poorly fit hybrids 328 and parent populations that are less well-adapted to the local environment due to backcrossing (Rhymer 329 and Simberloff 1996).
-If selection does not quickly remove these hybrids, maladaptive alleles may undergo a selective sweep (due to pleiotropy, hitchhiking, genetic drift, and other context-specific eco-330 evolutionary trade-offs) resulting in parent population homogenization and a decrease in niche 331 specialization (Kirkpatrick and Barton 1997; Buggs and Pannell 2006).
-In extreme cases, extensive 332 introgression and homogenization may lead to the collapse of two distinct evolutionary lineages back into 333 334 a single lineage, termed "reverse speciation" (Rhymer and Simberloff 1996; Seehausen 2006).
-Reverse speciation is increasingly likely in response to significant environmental change, as such change can 335 336 simultaneously increase the potential for gene flow and reduce selection against hybrids (Seehausen 337 2006).
-Additionally, reverse speciation and extinction are more likely when common species hybridize with rare ones, as a greater fraction of the rare species' population will hybridize each generation leaving 338 339 a smaller fraction with no genetic mixing (Rhymer and Simberloff 1996; Balao et al. 2015).
+First, hybridization can be deleterious (especially initially) through maladaptive gene flow (Kirkpatrick and Barton 1997; Mallet 2005; Tavares et al. 2018).
+Often, this results in poorly fit hybrids and parent populations that are less well-adapted to the local environment due to backcrossing (Rhymer and Simberloff 1996).
+If selection does not quickly remove these hybrids, maladaptive alleles may become fixed or rise to high frequency (due to pleiotropy, hitchhiking, genetic drift, and other contextspecific eco-evolutionary trade-offs) resulting in parent population homogenization and a decrease in niche specialization (Kirkpatrick and Barton 1997; Buggs and Pannell 2006).
+Alternatively, hybridization may result in offspring with low fitness that act as evolutionary "dead ends," by producing genetic combinations that are a poor match for the environment or sterile due to chromosomal abnormalities, thus reducing their chances of survival and reproduction (e.g. Zhang et al. 2021).
+In extreme cases, extensive introgression and homogenization may lead to the collapse of two distinct evolutionary lineages back into a single lineage, termed "reverse speciation" (Rhymer and Simberloff 1996; Seehausen 2006).
+Reverse speciation is increasingly likely in response to significant environmental change, as such change can simultaneously increase the potential for gene flow and reduce selection against hybrids (Seehausen 2006).
+Additionally, reverse speciation and extinction are more likely when common species hybridize with rare ones, as a greater fraction of the rare species' population will hybridize each generation leaving a smaller fraction with no genetic mixing (Rhymer and Simberloff 1996; Balao et al. 2015).

-The classic and best-studied example of reverse speciation is the Enos Lake sympatric stickleback 340 species.
-Though some baseline gene flow has likely always occurred among these species, they were 341 342 phenotypically distinct and gene flow was strongly constrained by niche differentiation and selection 343 against intermediate phenotypes.
-However, the rapid environmental change that followed the introduction of an invasive crayfish resulted in a hybrid swarm and the collapse of the two distinct lineages into a 344 single lineage in less than two decades (Kraak et al. 2001; Taylor et al. 2006; Gow et al. 2006).
-Other 345 theoretical work has shown that hybridization can lead to rapid extinction, in some cases in less than five 346 347 generations (Wolf et al. 2001).
-Given the short divergence times and fragile spatio-temporal boundaries 348 between many Andean trees, combined with climate change and the emergence of novel environments, 349 reverse speciation and/or extinction may be possible-or even likely-among many Andean tree lineages.
-With hyperdominance and extreme rarity as the predominant community pattern in these forests, 350 migrating species with broad elevational ranges and high population densities could quickly aggregate 351 352 allelic diversity through introgression while the rare and narrowly distributed species are driven extinct.
-If instead of being a rare event, this asymmetric hybridization becomes increasingly common, it could result 353 in the Andean "species-pump" (sensu Antonelli and Sanmartín 2011) shifting to a "species-sink" of 354 355 diversity (Figure 1).
+The classic and best-studied example of reverse speciation is the Enos Lake sympatric stickleback species.
+Though some baseline gene flow has likely always occurred among these species, they were phenotypically distinct and gene flow was strongly constrained by niche differentiation and selection against intermediate phenotypes.
+However, the rapid environmental change that followed the introduction of an invasive crayfish resulted in a hybrid swarm and the collapse of the two distinct lineages into a single lineage in less than two decades (Kraak et al. 2001; Taylor et al. 2006; Gow et al. 2006).
+Other theoretical work has shown that hybridization can lead to rapid extinction, in some cases in less than five generations (Wolf et al. 2001).
+Given the short divergence times and fragile spatio-temporal boundaries between many Andean trees, combined with climate change and the emergence of novel environments, reverse speciation and/or extinction may be possible-or even likely-among many Andean tree lineages.
+With hyperdominance and extreme rarity as the predominant community pattern in these forests, migrating species with broad elevational ranges and high population densities could quickly aggregate allelic diversity through introgression while the rare and narrowly distributed species are driven extinct.
+If instead of being a rare event, this asymmetric hybridization becomes increasingly common, it could result in the Andean "species-pump" (sensu Antonelli and Sanmartín 2011) shifting to a "species-sink" of diversity (Figure 1).